jackjliew/ai-openscale/monitor-overview.md

   Running the Python notebook lets you capture distinct values in the schema columns, as well as the column names.
 In addition, you can use the notebook to pre-configure the Fairness monitor.

-    - Download the [sample notebook](https://github.com/IBM-Watson/aios-data-distribution/blob/master/training_statistics_notebook.ipynb), and replace any credentials with your own credentials.
+    - Download the [custom notebook](https://github.com/IBM-Watson/aios-data-distribution/blob/master/training_statistics_notebook.ipynb), and replace any credentials with your own credentials.

     - Review the notebook carefully, specifying data for your model where appropriate.
 Save the notebook.